Magic Mushroom Abuse Side Effects, Symptoms, and Addiction Treatment

 Psilocybin is a psychoactive substance contained in over 100 species of mushrooms.
-A number of these mushroom species produce other psychoactive substances that act as hallucinogens in a similar manner to psilocybin.
+A number of these mushroom species produce other psychoactive substances, which act as hallucinogens in a similar manner to psilocybin.

-“Magic mushrooms” that contain psilocybin are typically eaten or brewed as a tea 1.
+“Magic mushrooms” that contain psilocybin are typically eaten or brewed in tea.1

 Psilocybin is a substance that belongs to a class of drugs known as psychedelic drugs or hallucinogens.
-These drugs are typically used for the vivid perceptual effects they produce, such as hallucinations, changes in perception of time, and other sensory and perceptual effects 1.
+These drugs are typically used for the vivid perceptual effects they produce, such as hallucinations, changes to a person’s perception of time, and other sensory and perceptual effects.1

-The short-term effects of psilocybin usually appear within 20 to 90 minutes of ingestion and may include 1,4:
+The short-term effects of psilocybin mushrooms usually appear within 20 to 90 minutes of ingestion and may include:1,4

 - Visual or auditory hallucinations.

 - Mixed-sensory experiences such as hearing colors or seeing sounds.

 - Changes to a person’s perception of time.